elc45/fisher-hmc-paper/main.typ

 == Choice of initial diffeomorphism
 <choice-of-initial-mass-matrix>

-Stan's sampler begins its first adaptation using an identity mass matrix.
-The very first HMC trajectories seem to be overall much more reasonable if we use
+Stan's HMC sampler begins warmup using an identity mass matrix.
+We instead initialize with
-$M=diag(alpha_0^T alpha_0)$ instead.
+$M=diag(alpha_0^T alpha_0)$, which in expectation is equal to the Fisher information.
 This also makes the initialization independent of variable scaling.

 == Accelerated Window-Based Adaptation
 <accelerated-window-based-adaptation-warmuptuning-scheme>

-Stan and other samplers do not run vanilla HMC, but usually variants, most notably the No-U-Turn Sampler (NUTS) #cite(<hoffman_nuts_2011>), where the length of the Hamiltonian trajectory is chosen dynamically.
-This can make it very costly to generate draws if the mass matrix is not well adapted, because in those cases we often use a large number of HMC steps for each draw (typically up to 1000).
-Thus very early on during sampling, we have a large incentive to use available information about the posterior as quickly as possible, to avoid these long trajectories.
+Most widely used HMC implementations do not run vanilla HMC, but variants, most notably the No-U-Turn Sampler (NUTS) #cite(<hoffman_nuts_2011>), where the length of the Hamiltonian trajectory is chosen dynamically.
+Such schemas can make it extremely costly to generate draws with a poor mass matrix, because in these cases the algorithm can take a huge number of HMC steps for each draw (typically up to 1000).
+Thus very early on during sampling, we have a big incentive to use available information about the posterior as quickly as possible, to avoid these scenarios.
 By default, Stan starts adaptation with a step-size adaptation window of 75 draws, where the mass matrix is untouched.
 This is followed by a mass matrix adaptation window consisting of a series of "memoryless" intervals of increasing length, the first of which (25 draws) still uses the initial mass matrix for sampling.